brianxor/tls-api/README.md

 - Required: `true`
 - Format: String with headers separated by commas (`,`)

+## 🐛 Report Issues

+Found a bug?
+Please [open an issue](https://github.com/brianxor/tls-api/issues).

+By reporting an issue you help improving the project.

 ## 🙏 Credits

 Special thanks to [bogdanfinn](https://github.com/bogdanfinn/) for creating the awesome [tls-client](https://github.com/bogdanfinn/tls-client) library.